transcom/mymove/docs/backend/service-objects.md

 When to use a service object?

 * [ ] dedicated encapsulation of a single piece business logic
-* [ ] focuses on one thing
-* [ ] could possibly be reused
-* [ ] could possibly be extended
+* [ ] could possibly be re-purposed
 * [ ] does this focus beyond parsing a request and rendering data
 * [ ] does this singular piece of business logic use many different dependencies and/or different models

-If you answered no to more than of these questions, then a service object may not be the appropriate design pattern to use in your use case.
+If you answered no to more than two of these questions, then a service object may not be the appropriate design pattern to use in your use case.

 ## Creating Service Objects